panaali/mseyfi.github.io/posts/LORA.md

 out = mha_lora(x)
 print(out.shape)  # (2, 16, 64)
 ```

-## 7. Can LoRA Work Without Pretrained Weights?

-Yes, it is possible to use LoRA without loading any pretrained weights.
-In this case, the base weight matrices (e.g., $W^Q$, $W^V$) are randomly initialized and then frozen, while the low-rank adapters are trained from scratch.

-However, this defeats the main purpose of LoRA:

-* LoRA is designed for **efficient adaptation** of large **pretrained models**.
-* Without a pretrained base, LoRA becomes just a constrained low-rank parameterization of a random model.

-### Why are LoRA weights randomly initialized even with a pretrained base?

-This is intentional and necessary:

-* The frozen base weights $W$ are loaded from a strong pretrained model.
-* The LoRA adapters $A$ and $B$ are **task-specific**.
-They start from random initialization and are trained to adapt $W$ for the **new downstream task**.
-* Since pretraining does not know the downstream task in advance, there's no meaningful way to pretrain the LoRA adapters.

-Think of $W$ as the pre-trained brain, and $A B$ as adjustable reading glasses:

-* The brain is already powerful (pretrained weights).
-* You custom-fit new glasses (randomly initialized LoRA) to help the brain adapt to a new vision problem (task).

-Reusing LoRA weights from another task would likely misalign with the new objective.

-### When does it make sense to skip pretrained weights?

-* **Experimental setups** where you're studying LoRA behavior.
-* **Warm-start training**, where the base model isn’t fully pretrained but is partially trained or adapted on related data.
-In this case, the model starts with weights that are not random but also not fully pretrained — they might come from a previous training stage or a domain-adapted model.
-* This approach is used when full pretraining is too expensive or unnecessary, and partial initialization can offer a reasonable starting point for LoRA.

-### Trade-offs:

-* You lose the performance benefits of starting from a powerful pretrained model.
-* Training becomes harder and slower.

-So while valid, using LoRA without pretrained weights is generally discouraged in practical applications.

 ## 7. Summary Table

 | Component         | LoRA Applied? | Explanation                               |